RAVIMAKANI9/RAVIMAKANI9/README.md

 # 👋 Welcome to My GitHub Profile!

-Hi there!
-I'm **Ravi Makani**, a passionate **Software Engineer**, **Backend Developer**, and **AI enthusiast** specializing in building scalable web applications, distributed systems, and enterprise-level solutions.
-Currently pursuing B.Tech in Information Technology with professional experience at **Infosys** and multiple successful projects.
-Welcome to my GitHub space!
+Passionate Software Engineer with experience in backend development, AI-driven solutions, and scalable web applications.
+Skilled in building distributed systems and enterprise-level platforms.
+Currently pursuing B.Tech in Information Technology, with professional experience at Infosys and successful project implementations.
+Experienced in Python, Django, React.js, TensorFlow, and AI integration.

 ---